zchee/golang-wiki/Modules.md

 * Current [official modules documentation on tip](https://tip.golang.org/cmd/go/#hdr-Modules__module_versions__and_more)
   * For more about modules, see 'go help modules'
   * For more about the 'go mod' command, see 'go help mod'
+  * For more about the behavior of 'go get' when in module-aware mode, see 'go help module-get'
 * The initial ["Go & Versioning"](https://research.swtch.com/vgo) series of blog posts by Russ Cox
 * Official [Versioned Go Modules Proposal](https://golang.org/design/24301-versioned-go) (last updated March 20, 2018)